nick-nagaraj/nick-nagaraj.github.io/_posts/2020-04-07-example-content.md

 ## Choosing a Model
-Analysing our training data, we see that there are numerous classes that have to be accurately detected.
+Analyzing our training data, we see that numerous classes have to be accurately detected.
 As each detection is crucial to ensure that the license plate is recognized correctly, model accuracy has to be relatively high compared to other object detection tasks.
 Hence for the purposes of our task, we will be retraining the popular [Faster R-CNN](https://arxiv.org/pdf/1506.01497.pdf).

 ### Creating the Label Map